nathannieuwenhuizen/DiceGame/README.md

 Continue as long as possible until you don't have any lives left.
 Your score is the amount of turns you rolled.

-The dices and cub is animated with CSS.
+The dices and cup are animated with CSS keyframes.
+Game programmed in Javascript.